 Limited responses: Follow-up questions

-The interviewers could ask follow-up questions where answers seem unduly limited.
+The interviewers could ask follow-up questions where answers seem unduly limited or lack depth.
 This is one way to help mitigate the problem of limited responses (above), though it may not be enough in itself.

 Y v West Yorkshire Combined Authority, Employment Tribunal, 2020